randychrisrealtime/RCRT-Linux-Preempt-RT-Patch/README.md

 ```
 ---
 ## Stage 2 Patch
 This patch will upgrade the kernel build to a meta package model that allows you to create indivifual flavour builds.
-If oyu are familiar with these type of builds, patch your stage 1 patch output with the linux-4.15.16-circe-4.8.1-debuild.patch file, apply your changes, and use debuild to output the full Ubuntu linux package set.
+If you are familiar with these type of builds, patch your stage 1 patch output with the linux-4.15.16-circe-4.8.1-debuild.patch file, apply your changes, and use debuild to output the full Ubuntu linux package set.